 By applying our Monozukuri technologies gained with automobiles to agricultural production, we are supporting technologies that condition environments for reliably harvesting agricultural products.
-We introduce automation technologies to create environments where people can move around easily, and globally supply solutions for greenhouses in a highly productive way
+We introduce automation technologies to create environments where people can move around easily, and globally supply solutions for greenhouses in a highly productive way that sustains prowth

-Portable Compact Freezer/Refrigerators That Help Deal with Driver Shortages and Delivery Diversification

-By utilizing thermal control technologies developed for automobiles, we have created compact, light versions of conventional automotive freezer/refrigerators.
-These portable batterypowered products allow non-specialized drivers with passenger cars to flexibly deliver a range of small-lot items.
-Our freezer/refrigerators do not use engines or dry ice for freezing or refrigeration which reduces CO_2 emissions enable anyone to realize stable agricultural production in any location and at any time.
+Portable Compact Freezer/Refrigerators That Help Deal with Driver Shortages and Delivery Diversification enable anyone to realize stable agricultural production in any location and at any time.
 Specifically, DENSO is working closely with Group company Certhon Build B.V., which is based in the Netherlands and possesses leading-edge horticultural facility technologies.
 Through highly efficient greenhouses-which combine our automation, environment control, and digital transformation technologies-and the fully automated cherry truss tomato harvesting robot Artemy,[®] we will introduce industrial approaches to agriculture, thereby helping to address social issues.

-Stabilizing Food Production by Introducing Industrial Approaches to Agriculture and large farms
+Stabilizing Food Production by Introducing Industrial Approaches to Agriculture